WhitePayments/white-php/README.md

 ## Getting Started

 Using White with your PHP project is simple.
-If you're using Composer (and really, who isn't amirite?), you just need to add one line to your `composer.json` file:
+If you're using [Composer](https://getcomposer.org) (and really, who isn't these days amirite?), you just need to add one line to your `composer.json` file:

 ```json
 {